tegonal/gitlab-git/README.md

     - git ...
 ```

-In case you use already another image, then you can resort to download the shell scripts instead (note the `. ` before `./...` which is necessary so that the script runs in the same bash).
+In case you use already another image, then you can resort to download the shell scripts instead (note the `source ` before `./...` which is necessary so that the script runs in the same bash).

 ```yml
 rebase: